 Although bound together by a common concern with music’s basic sensuality, the pieces collected here are wide-ranging in style—process-driven works, through-composed pieces, ambient soundscapes, and music that glances in the directions of world music and avant-pop influences.
 In instrumentation, the music is also wide-ranging—from a celesta solo to a marimba quartet to a player piano solo to works for speaking voices to music for piano and bullroarer, plus works for solo piano, synthesizers, cello and piano, and perhaps the only known piece of new music for pedal steel guitar and multi-tracked banjo.

-New to this CD version of the anthology is a "bonus" tracka previously unreleased piano piece by composer David Mahler.
+New to the CD version of this album of the anthology is a “bonus” track—a previously unreleased piano piece by composer David Mahler.

 Marshall’s Gradual Siciliano (for Gus) is an evocative piece in which a wistful mandolin line, accompanied by piano, gradually dissolves into the electronic haze that echoes it.

 Garland’s The Three Strange Angels, with its unusual instrumentation of large drum, bullroarer, and piano (playing broad clusters), explores a mysterious and starkly dramatic, perhaps primal, world of slowly pulsing low-frequency sounds.

 Lentz’s You Can’t See the Forest . . .
 Music employs the composer’s “cascading echo” technique with three speakers who play wine glasses that they tune by drinking from them as the piece unfolds, reconstructing disassembled adages.

 Byron’s Marimbas in the Dorian Mode is quiet, chorale-like music that gently billows and then drifts away.

 Fox’s Appearance of Red sets rich cello chords, rumbling piano tremolos, and shimmering electric guitar pitches against a pattern spun by piano.